Igor Dodon: Other countries

 Speaking in Comrat in August 2018 when referencing the country's allies, Dodon said "we have friends who are close to Gagauzia, and I believe to Moldova, as well, they are Russia and Turkey."
 In December 2018, following his state visit to Israel, he reportedly said that he is considering moving the Moldovan embassy from Tel Aviv to Jerusalem.
 In July 2017, he was criticized by pro-EU politicians for welcoming an official delegation of the Workers' Party of Korea led by former Foreign Minister Ri Su-yong to participate in the 20th anniversary of the Moldovan Socialist Party.
 MP Iurie Leanca wrote, "Comrade Dodon, please stop!
-It’s time to become civilized and think maturely!", saying that "We are in Europe, we’re supposed to be Europeans, where the values of democracy are at the basis of all states."
+It's time to become civilized and think maturely!", saying that "We are in Europe, we're supposed to be Europeans, where the values of democracy are at the basis of all states."
 Dodon said in his meeting that he thinks that North Korea "has a huge potential for developing commercial ties, being interested in several categories of agricultural products from the Republic of Moldova, especially about the Moldovan wines".

 Position on Transnistria

 Dodon has regularly changed his stance on the future of Transnistria.
 At the beginning of his presidency, he suggested that Moldova be federalized.
 Currently, Dodon believes that the region should receive autonomous status like Gagauzia.
 In relation to this, he has said the following: "Pro-Russian president Igor Dodon, elected in December 2016, has indicated that Transnistria's attempts to gain independence have failed: 'They either have Moldova or Ukraine to unite with.
 Nobody else [...].'"
-In regards to the withdrawal of Russian peacekeepers, Dodon supports the Moldovan parliament on this issue.